 When Matthew Gray Gubler initially auditioned for the show, he was told that he was not right for the part.
 However, he was called back to audition again a few more times and was consistently told that he wasn't right for the part.
 After several more auditions, Gubler was eventually given the role.

-The character of Special Agent Reid was a child prodigy, having graduated from high school at the age of 12.
-Matthew Gray Gubler, describing what may form his character's genius, has said that Reid may have Asperger's syndrome and perhaps even be mildly schizophrenic.
+The character of Special Agent Reid was a child prodigy, having graduated from high school at the age of twelve.
+Matthew Gray Gubler, describing what may form his character's genius, has said that Reid may have Asperger's syndrome, and perhaps even be mildly schizophrenic.
 Reid's mother was schizophrenic herself.

 In the time between Lola Glaudini's departure from the show and Paget Brewster's arrival, footage is used in the opening credits that originally featured Glaudini.
 The footage, from episode 1.03, is digitally altered so that Glaudini does not appear.

 During the beginning of filming season twelve, Thomas Gibson, who played SSA Aaron Hotchner, was fired after a confrontation between him and a producer for the show.
 This led to his suspension.
 After an internal investigation, and due to the fact that this was not his first altercation with a co-worker, he was terminated.